-The ferry community meets in Seattle this October for FERRIES 2024
+Ferry community to meet in Seattle this October for Marine Log's FERRIES 2024 conference

 The program will also explore new ways to meet economic and environmental targets through technological advances, innovative vessel operations, and the latest trends in ferry design.

 This year’s program includes four panels focusing on varying topics, including the first zero-emission high-speed ferries in the U.S., an update on electrifying the Washington State Ferries system, a case study on ferry service expansions, and how operators can leverage technologies in their ferry operations.
-Other exciting topics include how the Sea Change—the highly anticipated hydrogen fuel cell ferry—recently achieved a Certificate of Inspection from the U.S. Coast Guard, managing “chaos” facing small ferry operators with multiple short daily trips, the necessity of a service contingency plan with insights from Washington State Ferries, and a look at recently delivered ferries, including Bridgeport & Port Jefferson Steamboat Company’s—a subsidiary of McAllister Towing—green ferry built by Eastern Shipbuilding Group and a new Subchapter T ferry built for Angel Island Tiburon Ferry.
+Other exciting topics include how the Sea Change—the highly anticipated hydrogen fuel cell ferry—recently achieved a Certificate of Inspection from the U.S. Coast Guard, managing “chaos” facing small ferry operators with multiple short daily trips, the necessity of a service contingency plan with insights from Washington State Ferries, and a look at recently delivered ferries, including a new Subchapter T ferry built for Angel Island Tiburon Ferry.

 The complete agenda can be found here.
 For inquiries regarding sponsorships or ways you can connect with FERRIES 2024 attendees, contact David Harkey at dharkey@sbpub.com.